 For the last several years, you may have noticed various car brands offering blind-spot detection systems for their car side mirrors.
 These systems are often complicated, employing multiple cameras or radars to scan the adjacent lanes for vehicles that may have disappeared into the blind spot.
 The blind spots are commonly found in areas towards the rear of the vehicle on both sides.
 Although this expensive technology can prevent future accidents, there are some fundamental changes you can make to deviate blind spots with your basic mirrors.

 Eliminate Blind Spots

 Since 1995, the Society of Automotive Engineers (SAE) has been suggesting how outside mirrors could be adjusted to eliminate blind spots.
-The society advocates adjusting the mirrors far enough outward in which the viewing angle of the side mirrors create a seamless view from the vehicle’s rearview mirror.
+The society advocates adjusting the mirrors far enough outward in which the viewing angle of the side mirrors creates a seamless view from the vehicle’s rearview mirror.
 On the other hand, this can be confusing for drivers who are familiar seeing the body of their own car in the side mirrors.
 However, when positioned correctly, the side mirrors can negate a car’s blind spot.
-These adjustments will not only obviate the need to glance over your shoulder to safely change lanes but it also eliminates the need for an expensive blind-spot warning system.
+These adjustments will not only obviate the need to glance over your shoulder to safely change lanes but it also eliminates the need for an expensive blind-spot warning system

 A side benefit: You will not have to worry about the bright lights of a vehicle behind you, glaring in your eyes.